suilend/suilend-fe-public/sdk/README.md

 A TypeScript SDK for interacting with the Suilend program published on npm as [`@suilend/sdk`](https://www.npmjs.com/package/@suilend/sdk).

-For examples, please see [suilend-public/frontend](https://github.com/solendprotocol/suilend-public/tree/HEAD/frontend), an open-source Suilend client powered by and developed alongside the Suilend SDK, in the Suilend monorepo.

 ---

 Got a suggestion, running into issues, or have a question?
 Join our [#dev-support](https://discord.com/channels/1202984617087598622/1238023733403193385) channel on Discord.